- Check your bin day

 - Food waste

 Bulky collections (Heavy Squad)

-Harlow Council offers a bulky collection service if you want to dispose of a household item that cannot be recycled.
-More information on booking a bulky collection
+Harlow Council offers a bulky collection service if you want to dispose of any household items.
+More information on bulky collections

 You can have your garden waste collected by the Council or you can get composting.
 More information on Green Waste collections and composting